matteocourthoud/Machine-Learning-for-Economic-Analysis/README.md

 Material for the course by [Damian Kozbur](https://www.econ.uzh.ch/en/people/faculty/kozbur.html) @UZH.
 The primary reference for introductory machine learning concepts and econometrics is Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani, “*An Introduction to Statistical Learning with Applications in R*”, freely available [here](https://faculty.marshall.usc.edu/gareth-james/ISL/ISLR%20Seventh%20Printing.pdf).

-The softwares used in the lectures are [Matlab](https://www.mathworks.com/products/matlab.html) and [Python](https://www.python.org/downloads/).
+The exercise sessions are entirely coded in [Python](https://www.python.org/downloads/) on Jupyter Notebooks.
 A strongly recommended research is the documentation of the Python library [scikit-learn](https://scikit-learn.org/).